 There are different kinds of pressure cookers.
 The most common type seem to be made of aluminum.
 I knew I didn’t want to cook in aluminum, so I started searching Craigslist for a stainless steel model.

 Sadly, after two months of searching, I couldn’t find a second-hand pressure cooker that wasn’t made from aluminum.
 So I went ahead and sprang for a brand new one with the rationale that I would use it for many, many years.
-The model I chose is a Duromatic 8-1 from the Swiss company Kuhn Rikon.
+The model I chose is a Kuhn Rikon Duromatic 8-1.
 The pot is made in Switzerland and is rated highly on all the sites I checked.
 And fortunately, it comes packaged in cardboard rather than plastic or Styrofoam.

 There are also electric pressure cookers, but I opted for simplicity.
 I don’t need another gadget taking up space on my counter.
 And this pot can be used for other purposes if I put a regular lid on it from one of my other pots.